brianbunke/brianbunke.github.io/_posts/2017-03-08-vester-2-vest-harder.md

 New-VesterConfig -OutputFolder "$env:USERPROFILE\Desktop\"
 ```

 When you call `Invoke-Vester`, by default the `-Config` parameter uses `\Configs\Config.json` within your module folder.
 If you have multiple configs and/or you store them in a different folder, you'll need to specify that here.
-Example: `Invoke-Vester -Config "C:\Vester\Config.json"`

 ```posh
 Invoke-Vester -Config "C:\Vester\Config.json"